jorg-gradwohl/CyberAttackAnalyzer/README.md

-# Cyber Attack Mapper
+# Cyber Attack Analyzer

 ## Description
-Cyber Attack Mapper is a simple cybersecurity project that extracts, stores, and analyses network attack data.
+Cyber Attack Analyzer is a simple cybersecurity project that extracts, stores, and analyses network attack data.
 It processes large CSV datasets, filters attack records, stores them in a SQLite database, and generates clean summary reports.

 This project is ideal for learning and practicing basic cybersecurity data analysis.